Maximum illud: Background

 In the second half of the 19th century, the Vatican recognized the need to overhaul the administration and spirit of missionary activities.
 Pope Leo XIII and Pope Pius X both tried to curb the authority of the French-dominated Congregation for the Doctrine of the Faith.

 The Belgian missionary to China Frédéric-Vincent Lebbe campaigned for the appointment of indigenous bishops to replace French missionary bishops.
 He immersed himself in Chinese culture from the time of his arrival and ordination in 1901, learning the language and adopting native attire.
 He criticized various foreign religious organizations for the practice of controlling Chinese Catholicism to the benefit of their home countries, proposing the slogan "Return China to the Chinese and the Chinese will go to Christ".
 He angered his superiors in the Lazarist order by promoting the appointment of bishops of Chinese nationality.

 At the same time, the ongoing rivalries of the European powers in Africa and Asia presented a challenge to the missionary enterprise, and the conclusion of World War I represented a break with the colonial past, as the Treaty of Versailles established mandates under the authority of the League of Nations that anticipated an end to colonial rule.

+Maximum Illud was directed primarily towards the situation of the Catholic Church in China, although it did not explicitly reference China.

+Diplomatic background

+Since the 1840s, France had asserted a religious protectorate in China, creating a sustained diplomatic dispute with the Holy See about who had authority over Chinese Catholics.
+France blocked attempts by Leo XIII to establish bilateral relations between the Holy See and China, threatening the Holy See that it would withdraw its own ambassador to the Holy See and apply punitive measures against the Catholic Church in France.
+According to Leo XIII, the failure to establish relations with China was "the greatest sorrow of [his] pontificate."
+France also blocked attempts by Pius X and Benedict XV, contending that the Holy See had no sovereign territory and no right to independent action in international affairs.

+In 1917-1918, France blocked another of the Holy See's efforts to establish diplomatic relations with the Republic of China.
+Although China's Beiyang government and the Holy See had reached a tentative agreement, France gathered support from the other World War I allied powers to pressure China to abandon these efforts (contending that because the proposed apostolic nuncio was German, the effort was a Germany-Holy See plot).